Difference Between LED and OLED

 Main Differences Between LED and OLED

 4. When compared to LED, OLED takes in less energy for its work.
-This is mostly because OLED has a property self-illuminate without the use of a backlight to initiate any process to take place.
+This is mostly because OLED has the property self-illuminate without the use of a backlight to initiate any process to take place.

 Difference Between LED and OLED